LarkspurCA/androidweardocs/explore.rst

 Set Up Your Handheld Device
 ------------------------------

-1. Launch Google Play and Install the Android Wear companion app on your handheld device.
+1. Launch Google Play and Install the 'Wear OS by Google Smartwatch' app on your handheld device.

   .. figure:: images/apps.png
     :scale: 25 %

-2. Start the Android Wear companion app.
+2. Start the Wear OS app.

     The first time you launch the app, an onscreen message reminds you that Android Wear is not a notification listener.
 Follow the onscreen instructions.

 3. Enable USB debugging on your handheld device.
+Open Settings, Developer Options, USB Debugging, enable.

   Your handheld device disables USB debugging by default, and the option to enable it can be hidden as well.
-For Samsung Galaxy, you must open Options, select About Phone, and then click Build Number seven times.
-This adds Developer Options to the Options menu, where you can enable USB debugging.
+For Samsung Galaxy, you must open Options, select About Phone,, Software Information and then click Build Number seven times.
+This adds Developer Options to the Options menu, so you can enable USB debugging.

 4. Connect your handheld device to the computer with a USB cable.